 Premium Food and Wine Credentials Grant Program

-Round 3 of the Building South Australia’s Premium Food and Wine Credentials Grant Program will co-invest with food and beverage businesses and industry to raise standards to assist with attaining non-genetically modified and organic third-party certifications that are required to access markets or contribute to premium prices.
+Round 4 of the Building South Australia’s Premium Food and Wine Credentials Grant Program will co-invest with food and beverage businesses and industry to attain third-party certification for credentials that are required to access markets or contribute to premium prices.

 Applying for a grant

 Applications are now open.
 Eligible food and beverage sector organisations can apply for funding ranging from $1,000 to a maximum of $25,000 with leveraged funding of a contribution ratio of $1 for each $1 grant.
 Funding will help attain industry standard third-party certifications to support achievement of either or both the following aims:

 - accessing new or higher value markets for product

 - contributing to premium positioning and achieving superior prices for product.

 In addition, all projects must meet at least one of the following strategic themes:

 Theme 1 - Market Access